-British Consul General to Hong Kong and Macao Caroline Wilson said:
+British Consul General to Hong Kong and Macao Andrew Heyn said:

 From 2014, up to 1,000 HKSAR passport holders can qualify for the Youth Mobility Scheme each year.
 HKSAR passport holders need a Certificate of Sponsorship to apply for the Youth Mobility Scheme.

-For further information on eligibility and how to apply for a certificate of sponsorship please visit the Hong Kong Labour Department website.
-Information on the Youth Mobility Scheme can be found at here.
+For further information on eligibility and how to apply for a Certificate of Sponsorship please visit the Hong Kong Labour Department website.
+Information on the Youth Mobility Scheme can be found here.